Topics of interest for workshop submissions include (but are not limited to)

 - Compiler and runtime support for current and emerging architectures

 - Language-based extensions and its prototype for directive-based programming model

 - Auto-tuning and optimization strategies

-- Extensions to and shortcomings of current accelerator directives APIs
+- Extensions to and shortcomings of current directives for heterogeneous systems

 - Experiences in implementing compilers for accelerator directives on newer architectures